 Finally, once your PEO onboards the employee, they can now work in Australia.
 You can rest assured they are receiving all of their employee entitlements and that the PEO is on call to provide any HR support.
 An Australian employee is the first step in your business expansion to Australia.

 There are endless commercial opportunities for Latin American businesses wishing to operate in Australia, with key agriculture, energy, and tourism industries topping the list.
-Biz Latin Hub provides Professional Employer Organisation services which can help you hire staff in Australia, before establishing a legal entity, hence it will provide you a complete employment solution.
+Biz Latin Hub provides Professional Employer Organisation services which can help you hire staff in Australia before establishing a legal entity, hence it will provide you a complete employment solution.

 To maximize your chances of success, we highly recommend hiring back-office support services from a business with local expertise.
 You can contact the team today for personalized support.